 If you are looking to take your sim racing experience to the next level, there is no better addition to your setup than a VR headset.
 There are lots to choose from, but some are far better than others.
-Below, we have compiled a list of the best headsets for sim racing.

-So, what is the best VR headset for sim racing?
 The 5 best VR headsets for sim racing are:

 What To Look For In A Good Sim Racing VR Headset

 When buying a VR headset specifically for sim racing, there are a few things you need to consider alongside the aspects that you would normally have to think about when purchasing a VR headset for any other purpose.
-Sim racing offers a unique gaming experience, and so you need to make sure you pick an option that is suited to sim racing and not simply gaming in general.
+Sim racing offers a unique gaming experience, so you need to make sure you pick an option that is suited to sim racing and not simply gaming in general.

-In no particular order, the key aspects that you need to consider when buying a VR headset for sim racing are:
+The key aspects that you need to consider when buying a VR headset for sim racing are:

 - Comfort factor

 - Range of motion & degrees of freedom